 In conclusion, a computational tool for fast realization of the CBS protocol has been developed to calculate spatially varying PA pressure data originating from a single RBC or many RBCs.
 Tremendous computational speed-up has been achieved by running the codes in a machine with multiple GPUs compared to other typical architectures.
-Almost 90 times speed-up has been gained i.e., multi-GPU (4 GPUs) code with respect to the CPU code implementing multi-threading.
 For the single particle system, the CBS method perfectly reproduces the analytical result.
 In case of a tissue medium, it is intuitively expected that acoustic waves generated by individual PA sources would interact with other acoustically inhomogeneous sources and thus modify the pressure field inside the tissue.
 This simulation framework provides a means to study this aspect and it may find many applications in future.